M.Ed in Professional Counseling - The University of Georgia

 I am a U.S. trained, native English speaking therapist in Lausanne with over 10 years’ experience working with people from all over the world.

-I provide individual counseling for adults and teens/adolescents using a combination of dialectical behavior therapy (DBT), compassion focused therapy (CFT), cognitive behavioral therapy (CBT), and person-centered therapies.
+I provide individual counseling for adults ages 18+ using a combination of cognitive behavioral therapies such as dialectical behavior therapy (DBT) and acceptance and commitment therapy (ACT) and compassion focused therapy (CFT).

 I understand that we can all have very different life experiences, priorities, hopes, concerns, and ways of seeing the world.
 My goal in my therapeutic work is to provide a non-judgmental and caring space in which you can feel heard and safe to express yourself and to learn the skills you need to live the life you want.